jtagaca/Gitpod-PHP-Debug/README.md

 # A PHP Debug template on Gitpod

-This is an example of how to debug PHP configured for ephemeral nix based development environments on [Gitpod](https://www.gitpod.io/).
+This is an example of how to debug PHP configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps